NikolovDaniel/PetsBlog/README.md

   * The Pet and Owner ID are provided when creating the Pet.
   * API Key can be received by contacting me.
 That is to ensure that there is no spam, because space is limited.

-The applicaiton can display information about the club such as:
+The applicaiton can display information about the Pets such as:
 * Pet Biography
 * Collection of Pet's Images.